GuidanceMantras/Career_Guidance/README.md

 ### Sinchu
 - Prepare for Government AE/EE/JE in both central and state department
 - Start preparing from after 3rd Year of Engineering, do not do any internship if not needed
+- If needed join any contract based government job in and around Bengaluru/ Private college as a lecture while preparing

 ### Akshay
 - Prepare for FDA/SDA, SSC, RRB(Railway recruitment board), PDO, VA, PSI, PC
 - Start preparing after 3rd of degree,
+- If needed join any contract based government job in and around Mysore or bengaluru while preparing
 ### Spandu
 - Prepare for NEET first
 - Then we will think later